WestRidgeSystems/jmisb/README.md

 of the `SensorLatitude` class (`IUasDatalinkValue` is a superclass), and this relationship holds in general.

-More complete examples of usage may be found in the `viewer` demo application and in unit tests.
-Additional sample applications are a work in progress.
+For more complete examples of usage, see the [examples](./examples) directory, as well as [viewer](viewer), a Java Swing-based tool for displaying video and metadata.

 ## Versioning